Trustees & Staff

 Emily Sproch, Program Officer

-Prior to joining the Howard Gilman Foundation in 2014, Emily worked as a freelance writer and taught creative writing and composition at the New York Institute of Art & Design and ASA College.
-Before pursuing writing full-time, she spent ten years as a stage and film actor, performing both regionally and in New York.
+Emily joined the Howard Gilman Foundation in 2014 and helped to shape its mission, priorities, and guidelines, as well as launch its first-ever comprehensive application process.
+Prior to joining the Foundation, Emily taught writing and composition at the New York Institute of Art & Design and ASA College and spent ten years as a stage and film actor, performing both regionally and in New York.
+She also has an extensive background in communication training and worked for many years managing communication training programs for medical professionals.
 She holds a B.F.A. in Theatre/Acting from Syracuse University and an M.F.A. in Creative Writing from the New School.
-Raised in Maine, she's called New York City her home for 15 years.
-She currently lives in Brooklyn with her husband and their three-year-old son.
+After living in New York City for 16 years, she now calls Bloomfield, NJ home.

 Kimberleigh Costanzo, Grants Manager